All Episodes

 That's why the law is there.

-Well, if if white people would not associate it with black people, why in the world would you need a law forcing them to do so?
+Well, if white people would not associate it with black people, why in the world would you need a law forcing them to do so?

 Let me give you a very, very good example of this process.

-Her name is Jennifer Robeck.
+Her name is Jennifer Roebeck.

-Uh she was a colleague of mine at George Mason University.
+She was a colleague of mine at George Mason University.

 Now, in the early part of our history, streetcars were privately owned.

-That is to put blacks in the back and whites in front.
+That is, to put blacks in the back and whites in front.

 This was in Augusta, Houston, Jacksonville, Mobile, Montgomery, and Memphis.

-Now, why did the city, why did these cities have a law mandating that streetcar companies segregate their their trolley cars?
+Now, why did the city, why did these cities have a law mandating that streetcar companies segregate their trolley cars?

 Obviously, they did not want to.